csu-anzai/react-ui-library-boilerplate/README.md

 - Removing dependeny code from dist JS
 - Test importing component from dist JS
-- Referencing assests (src links) from imported css / scss
+- Referencing assests (src links) from imported css / scss (will need `$asset-src` variable in scss).
+Alternatively, inline icons.
 - Vendor prefix css and SCSS
 - Compile, minifiy and strip comments from scss
 - Copy SCSS directory and assets directory to dist in entirity